Dosugamea/CFS/README.md

 A: No. We will never tell you.
 Disassemble the game and figure them out yourself.
 The $code is easy to find, and the decrpytion algorithm is not difficult too.

-#Licensing

-PLS is licensed under the terms of the GNU Affero General Public License (AGPL) 3.0, available in the LICENSE file.

-For those who don't know about the AGPL license:

-If you modified this work AND provided service through the Internet with your modified version, then you are REQUIRED to open source your modified version under the same license.